mbwolff/WVTM/README.md

 This repository contains the code and data necessary to modulate any text with word vectors derived from over 1300 nineteenth-century French texts.

-The following command will produce an interesting variation on Baudelaire's prose poem _Enivrez-vous!_:
+The following command will produce an interesting variation on Baudelaire's prose poem _Enivrez-vous_:

 ```
 ./transformText.py noir blanc BaudelaireEnivrezVous.txt